Home : Uk : Best Betting Sites UK for 2026

 • You have bet £5 at Evens that the Broncos will beat the Cowboys in the NFL.
 With six minutes to go, the Cowboys are winning 17-9, and it looks likely that the Broncos will lose.
 The betting site you placed your bet at is offering you £3 returns to cash out your bet.
 If the Broncos do end up winning you’d return £10, but that is not looking likely.
 You cash out your cash your bet to get £3 back, and the game ends Cowboys 27 Broncos 16.
 If you’d left your bet on, you would have won nothing.

-So, cashing out will allow you to lock in profits from winning bets, or minimise losses on losing ones.
-Cashing out though comes with the caveat that returns are not as profitable as with winning bets that are not cashed out, but are will losing bets that are cashed out.
+So, cashing out will allow you to lock in profits from winning bets or minimise losses on losing ones.
+Cashing out, though, comes with the caveat that returns are not as profitable as with winning bets that are not cashed out, but you can save some of your stake from a losing bet that is cashed out.

 It’s easy to get started with an account at a UK betting site.
 The process is slightly different at different UK bookmakers, but you can take the steps below as an accurate guide: